coordinature/coordinature.github.io/development/applications/familysigns/legal/en/privacypolicy.md

 3. An identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.

-4. The personal data that are collected on the website are used mainly by the collector in order to maintain a (commercial) relationship with you and if applicable in order to process your orders.
+4. The personal data that are collected on the website and/or app are used mainly by the collector in order to maintain a (commercial) relationship with you and if applicable in order to process your orders.
 They are recorded in an (electronic) register.

 ### Article 7 - Your rights regarding information